Chetanwagh2711/Dog_Vision_ConvolutionalNN_MultiClassification_Model/README.md

 🔮 Future Improvements

 Improve model accuracy with larger dataset
 Deploy as a web app using Streamlit

 Add real-time camera detection

 Expand to more animal species

+🤝 Contributing

+Contributions are welcome!
+Feel free to fork this repo and submit a pull request.